mailjet/api-documentation/guides/_parse-api.md

 ```

 In order to begin receiving emails to your webhook, create a new instance of the Parse API via a <code>POST</code> request on the <code>[/parseroute](/email-api/v3/parseroute/)</code> resource.
-This call has only one mandatory property - the URL of the webhook (Note: URLs provided cannot be the root).
-The response will provide an email address you can begin using immediately.
+This call has only one mandatory property - the <code>Url</code> of the webhook (Note: URLs provided cannot be the root).

+The response will provide an <code>Email</code> address you can begin using immediately.
+It can be used as a Reply-to Email address for example.

 ##What is delivered to your webhook